 As a child I grew up in the projects (low income housing).
-I went to Sunday School sometimes but never really understood what was being taught to me.
-I knew there was a God but that is as far as it went with me.
+I went to Sunday School sometimes, but never really understood what was being taught to me.
+I knew there was a God, but that is as far as it went with me.
 Early in grade school, I learned that I was different in some way.
 They tested me and told me that I had a learning disability, so I had to go through the school system differently than most of my friends.
 I got a lot of names thrown at me because I was different.
 To compensate for this, I used the tough guy approach to help me get through this problem.

-I got in a lot of trouble but managed not to have a police record, even though I had a lot of misdemeanors charges.
+I got in a lot of trouble, but managed not to have a police record, even though I had a lot of misdemeanors charges.
 I smoked as a kid and drank beer or wine just to go with the flow, so to speak.
-I had good friends but they stayed away from me because they knew how I could get when I got mad.
-Besides, they all went to one high school and I had to go to another.
+I had good friends, but they stayed away from me because they knew how I could get when I got mad.
+Besides, they all went to one high school, and I had to go to another.
 The high school they attended did not have the special schooling I needed.

 The fact that I was different was not easy for me to understand and accept.
-I did things as a kid I was not proud of but I always had a soft spot in my heart for someone who was in trouble and had problems like I did.
+I did things as a kid I was not proud of, but I always had a soft spot in my heart for someone who was in trouble and had problems like I did.
 It was always a real challenge to me to try and stay ahead of the game.
 They told me in school that I had a short attention span.
 What else was new?
 I had no dignity or self-worth.

 My Dad liked to drink and get really mean to my mother and us kids.
 He did all the discipline in the family, and sometimes he got pretty rough, so I had to step in at a young age to help my Mom when he got physical with her.
 One day, I decided I just had enough of it all.
 I quit school in 11th grade and went into the Marines in 1969.
 I quit school because I was not learning anything anyway.
 I ended up in Vietnam in 1969 and did one tour of duty there.
 While I was there, I smoked dope and drank and fornicated with the local women.
-I never really became a drug user but I was only 18 years old when I was there and was willing to try almost anything.
+I never really became a drug user, but I was only 18 years old when I was there and was willing to try almost anything.
 I grew up fast—faster than I could imagine.
 I was discharged honorably from the service.
-When I got home, my friends all had long hair and they were into smoking weed and using speed.
-I joined in with them so I would be accepted.
+When I got home, my friends all had long hair, and they were into smoking weed and using speed.
+I joined in with them, so I would be accepted.
 Several years later, I met my wife, who actually grew up and lived in the same neighborhood that I did, and we were married on September 2, 1978.

 In April of 2006, my wife started attending Lehigh Valley Baptist Church with a friend from work.
 She really liked the church, and the more she talked about it, the more I saw that it was the right thing to do.
 I knew that it was showing obedience toward the Lord to worship and praise Him, so I decided to go to church with her.
 The first Sunday I went, I was scared straight, but I liked what I heard.
-“The sermon the pastor preached really got me to thinking on some things.”
 The sermon the pastor preached really got me to thinking on some things.
 I knew the God of the Bible was a real person, and I wanted to find out who He really was.
 So I began to attend church regularly.

 Up until this time, I didn’t really have a purpose in life.
 But at church I started hearing from the pastor that we all have purpose here on earth.
 God loves us, and He is the one who has a purpose for each of us.
 I started to understand better and feel better about myself and believe in myself more.
 It didn’t take me long to realize that I needed a Saviour in my life.
 I knew that Jesus Christ had died on the cross to pay for my sins and to give me the gift of eternal life.
 I knew my sins weren’t going to go away on their own.

-As the pastor was preaching his sermon on Sunday morning, June 18, 2006, I took my wife’s hand and we both went up front while the invitation was given and I prayed to God.
+As the pastor was preaching his sermon on Sunday morning, June 18, 2006, I took my wife’s hand, and we both went up front while the invitation was given, and I prayed to God.
 As I knelt there at the altar, I asked the Lord to forgive my sins and to save me.
 I took it literally that He would save me if I asked Him to.
 He knew my heart better than I did, and He knew that I wanted my life to be different.
 When I got up from praying, I felt so much better.
 I knew God had heard my prayer.
 I felt like a huge burden was lifted off my shoulders.
 All my life it had felt like I had 16 pound bowling balls on my shoulders, but now I felt light.
 If I were the smartest guy in the world, I couldn’t express the right words on how to define all this.

 A lot of things in my life have changed since I got saved.
 I’m not scared of death anymore.
 I am looking forward to the day I can see Jesus.
 I don’t want to sin anymore, and I watch what I say.
 I am not into TV anymore like I used to be, but read my Bible instead.
 I have a brother who does not bother with me and a sister who is on a lot of medication and is in and out of the hospital.
 I want to witness to them so they can be saved too.

-I still have a difficult time comprehending things but the Lord knows me better than I do.
+I still have a difficult time comprehending things, but the Lord knows me better than I do.
 If He accepts me the way I am, I have no reason to question my purpose here on earth.
-He is my Creator and I am created in His image.
+He is my Creator, and I am created in His image.
 I understand now that I am special in a way known only to my God who created me.
-I know that the Lord loves me and I love Him unconditionally.
+I know that the Lord loves me, and I love Him unconditionally.
 I would rather have His gift of salvation than all the money in the world.